A Room with a View – City-County Observation Deck (western view)

-I’m not sure that I’ve been up to the observation deck of the City-County Building since a nearly forgotten school field trip sometime in the 80′s.
-Seemingly, neither have many would be donators of Indy history.
-The hodgepodge collection of Indianapolis memorabilia and newspaper clippings, nostalgic as it was for me, is definitely in need of some fresh love/donations.
-That being said, the observation deck offers a superb panoramic view of the Circle City and is staffed by the friendliest people you’ll find anywhere.
+When were you last on the observation deck of the City-County Building?
+There’s a hodgepodge collection of Indianapolis memorabilia and newspaper clippings on the floor available for an extra dose of nostalgia.
+The observation deck offers a superb panoramic view of the Circle City and is staffed by the friendliest people you’ll find anywhere.

-The City-County Building itself opened in 1962 and came to house what was deemed “Unigov”, a consolidation of city and county wide government proposed by then mayor Richard Lugar in the late 60′s.
+The City-County Building itself opened in 1962 and came to house what was deemed “Unigov,” a consolidation of city and county wide government proposed by then mayor Richard Lugar in the late 60’s.
 At 28 stories, the City-County was the first building in Indianapolis to be taller than the Soldiers and Sailors Monument, a title it held until 1970.
-It’s construction came at a price though, leading to the demolition of the old Marion County Courthouse, seen below and detailed by TBB in 2009, also below.
+It’s construction came at a price though, leading to the demolition of the old Marion County Courthouse, seen below.

 Read about the link between the old Marion County Courthouse and Crown Hill Cemetery here.